omgnetwork/elixir-omg/docs/roadmap.md

 * Non-fungible tokens

-## Limited Proof of Stake
+## TBN (To Be Named - Limited Proof of Stake)
 This milestone will commence the phase-in of staking.

 * Validators and the operator share the responsibility of securing the Plasma chain

 ## Shinte
 The Shinte milestone includes enhancements to the decentralized exchange to mitigate unfair advantages that validators, the operator or other users may have over other users of the decentralized exchange.

 Order blinding would allow users place an order whose details are not revealed until the order is live in the order book.
 * Provisions against validator/operator front-running
 * Order blinding

-## Proof of Stake
+## TBN (To Be Named - Proof of Stake)
 * Full proof of stake where the operator is no longer required

 ## On the Horizon and Approaching